- What are the positive signs that show a membrane sweep has worked?

 "How long labour may take after a sweep is impossible to be exact about," says Sam Nightingale.
 "It varies depending on how ready the neck of the womb is to be fully thinned out, central, soft and starting to open.
 These are all physiological processes that happen prior to labour and this is what the sweep aims to encourage."

 You would expect positive signs of labour within 12 to 48 hours of having a membrane sweep, however.
-If it takes longer than this, it means the membrane sweep hasn’t worked and your body is not yet in labour.
+If it takes longer than this, it likely to mean that the membrane sweep hasn't worked and your body is not yet in labour.

-What are the risks of having a membrane sweep?
+What are the pros of having a membrane sweep?

 What happens if I don't have a membrane sweep?